ibm-cloud-docs/apps/vsi-deploy.md

 | `GIT_PASSWORD` | If you set the [Terraform state](#tform-state) to store the state of the apply command, the GITLab password is required. |
 {: caption="Table 1.
 Environment Variables to change for enablement" caption-side="top"}

-### Retrieving the infrastructure API key
+#### Infrastructure API key
 {: #iaas-key}

 Terraform requires an infrastructure API key to create infrastructure resources.
-Follow these steps to retrieve an infrastructure key.
+This is obtained automatically during deployment.
+Follow these steps to retrieve a key manually.

 1. Go to the infrastructure [user list ![External link icon](../icons/launch-glyph.svg)](https://control.bluemix.net/account/users){: new_window}.
 You can also click **Menu** > **Infrastructure** > **Account** > **User List**.
 2. Find the user details that are creating the toolchain and either click `View` in the API Key column or click `Generate` both steps display the API key in a window.
 3. Copy the API Key and replace the value in the Toolchain configuration `TF_VAR_ibm_sl_api_key`.

-### Retrieving the infrastructure user name
+#### Infrastructure user name
 {: #user-key}

-To retrieve the infrastructure user name, follow these steps.
+The infrastructure user name is also automatically obtained and used during deployment.
+Follow these steps to retrieve a key manually.

 1. Go to the infrastructure [user list ![External link icon](../icons/launch-glyph.svg)](https://control.bluemix.net/account/users){: new_window}.
 You can also click **Menu** > **Infrastructure** > **Account** > **User List**.
 2. Click the user who you want to create the toolchain.
 3. Scroll down to the **VPN User Name** property.
 4. Cut and paste this value and replace the Toolchain configuration `TF_VAR_ibm_sl_username`.

-### Retrieving the platform API key
+#### Platform API key
 {: #platform-key}

-To create platform level services in Terraform, like databases and compose services, the platform API key is required.
-Follow these steps to retrieve a platform key.
+To create platform level services in Terraform, like databases and compose services, the platform API key is automatically obtained and stored as an environment variable in your pipeline.
+Follow these steps to retrieve a platform key manually.

 1. From the [API Keys ![External link icon](../icons/launch-glyph.svg)](https://console.bluemix.net/iam/#/apikeys) page, click **Manage** > **Security** > **Platform API Keys**.
 2. Click **Create**.